ahjwang/messenger-emma/README.md

 Due to the noisy nature of data collected from human writers, sometimes the manual may contain a description that provides no useful information.
 In most cases, the correct course of action can still be deduced by reading the other descriptions.

-## Major Changes
+## Changes
 - July 07 2021: Added script for playing Messenger in the terminal.
+Removed pretrained weights from repo and moved it to Dropbox.
 - June 15 2021: We have introduced a stage 3, and `msgr-test-v2` which includes more movement combinations for a more comprehensive test.
 Other stages/splits should be identical.
 If you cloned before this `8f6bd5c` commit, we recommend getting the latest version.

 ## Miscellaneous